NSHipster/articles/2018-09-24-uifieldbehavior.md

 [self.animator addBehavior:self.drag];
 ```

+{% warning do %}

-> Take care to keep a strong reference to you `UIKitDynamicAnimator` object.
+Take care to keep a strong reference to you `UIKitDynamicAnimator` object.
-> You don't typically need to do this for behaviors
+You don't typically need to do this for behaviors
-> because the animator takes ownership to a behavior once it's added.
+because the animator takes ownership to a behavior once it's added.

+{% endwarning %}

 For a _bona fide_ example of `UIFieldBehavior`,
 let's take a look at how FaceTime leverages it